skeswa/denim/README.md

 # 👖 Denim

-A programming language for cross-environment code sharing.
+A programming language for cross-platform code sharing.

 ## Pitch